 What do our volunteers do?

-- Make home visits to individual older people who are housebound or struggle to get out and about and become isolated.
+- Make home visits to individual older people who are housebound or struggle to get out and about.

 - Carry out odd jobs.
 Assisting our older members with practical tasks such as form filling, dog walking and collecting prescriptions.

-- Support the promotion of the group. this can include manning stalls at community and school fairs, running concerts and other fund raising events and giving talks to community groups and other organisations
+- Support the running and promotion of the group. this can include being trustees, manning stalls at community and school fairs, running concerts and other fundraising events, promoting us through social media and giving talks to community groups and other organisations

 Who works for Chorlton Good Neighbours?